-All field trips involving students being absent from other classes must be authorized by the dean of the division concerned, previous to the start of the trip.
+All field trips involving the absence of students from other classes must be authorized by the Dean of the Division in which the course is given, previous to the time of departure.

 RESIDENCE REQUIREMENTS FOR MEN

 1. Students must room in houses approved by the housing director of Michigan State College.